 - 1. The existing crossing is too narrow for current design standards. - 2.
 The existing river crossing is in poor condition. - 3.
 The existing bridge approach is closed by flood waters along the Bois Brule levee. - 4.
-The existing crossing provides important local access as well as important connectivity within the SEMPO Region. - 40 of the existing bridges' physical features are now too narrow for current design standards.
-These issues - 41 contribute to the reduction of traffic efficiency, traffic service levels, and safety conditions on the - 42 bridges, resulting in diminished traffic performance, increased driver safety issues, and heightened
+The existing crossing provides important local access as well as important connectivity within the SEMO RPC Region. - 40 narrower vehicles than currently exist.
+Consequently, several of the existing bridges' physical features - 41 are now too narrow for current design standards.
+These issues contribute to the reduction of traffic - 42 efficiency, traffic service levels, and safety conditions on the bridges, resulting in diminished traffic

-- 1 operational concerns.
-Addressing the following substandard design features are important goals of the - 2 Chester Bridge EA.
+- 1 performance, increased driver safety issues, and heightened operational concerns.
+Addressing the - 2 following substandard design features are important goals of the Chester Bridge EA.